Certification Program Is Open For All Those Who Need This Training

 The private sector.

-National Incident Management System, or NIMS, provides the
+The National Incident Management System, or NIMS, provides

-to be applicable across the full spectrum of potential incidents,
+enough to be applicable across the full spectrum of potential incidents,

 regardless of cause, size, location, or complexity.
 Using NIMS allows